Kirsty Wark

-Kirsteen Anne Wark (born 3 February 1955) is a Scottish television presenter and journalist with a long career at the BBC.
+Kirsteen Anne Wark (born 3 February 1955) is a Scottish television presenter and journalist.
+She has primarily spent her career working for the BBC, most notably as the longest-serving presenter of the news and current affairs programme Newsnight from 1993 to 2024.

-Starting on BBC Radio Scotland, where she became a producer, Wark switched to television, presenting The Late Show and Newsnight, as well as hosting her own interview programme and launching a production company.
-Her activities have included reporting on the Lockerbie bombings, hosting a book quiz and encouraging open discussion of menopause.
-In The Great British Bake Off, she qualified as Star Baker.
+Wark's career began at BBC Radio Scotland as a researcher and programme producer before switching to television.
+Throughout her career, Wark has interviewed notable people, including British prime ministers Margaret Thatcher and Tony Blair, American president Barack Obama and fashion designer Vivienne Westwood.

-Wark's powerful, searching interview style and perceived closeness to Labour Party figures have provoked controversy.
-She was named journalist of the year by BAFTA Scotland in 1993 and Best Television Presenter in 1997.
-She was honoured with the BAFTA Fellowship at the 2025 British Academy Television Awards.
+In 2025, Wark was honoured with the BAFTA Fellowship at the 2025 British Academy Television Awards for contributions to British media.

+Since leaving Newsnight, Wark has continued to work for the BBC as a presenter; this has included BBC Radio 4's art and culture programme Front Row and on BBC Scotland's 2024 election coverage.

 Early life

 Wark was born in Dumfries, Scotland, to James "Jimmy" Wark, a solicitor, and Roberta Wark, a schoolteacher.
 She spent the first few years of her life in Castle Douglas, Kirkcudbrightshire, before moving to Kilmarnock, Ayrshire.
 She has one younger brother.
 Her father served in the Second Battalion of the Glasgow Highlanders during the Second World War and was awarded a Military Cross for heroism during the Normandy Landings.
 Wark was educated at Kilmarnock Grammar Primary and subsequently Ayr's independent Wellington School.
 She studied history, specifically Scottish Studies, at the University of Edinburgh.